- Search The Registry

 - Street Team Youth Programs

 - My Account

 *Dangerfield Talbert was born on this date in 1878.
 He was a Black baseball third baseman in pre-Negro League baseball.

 Talbert played with the Leland Giants until a court battle split the team in 1910.
-Wright went with Frank Leland to the Chicago Giants and played there in 1910 and 1911.
+Wright went to the Chicago Giants with Frank Leland and played there in 1910 and 1911.
 He played with and against many well-known names of the day, including Rube Foster, Sol White, Henry W. Moore, William Binga, Walter Ball, and Charles "Joe" Green.
-In 1913, Talbert was diagnosed with tuberculosis and in May 1913, his friend and former teammate Rube Foster held a benefit baseball game for Talbert raising a reported $265.
+In 1913, Talbert was diagnosed with tuberculosis, and in May 1913, his friend and former teammate Rube Foster held a benefit baseball game for Talbert raising a reported $265.
 Omaha baseball supporters also held a benefit four months later at an Omaha ballpark.

 After more than a year with the disease, Danger Talbert died on June 20, 1914, at his sister's home in Omaha, Nebraska, at 36.
 He was buried at Laurel Hill cemetery.